devflowinc/trieve-rust-client/docs/StripeApi.md

 > Vec<models::StripePlan> get_all_plans()
 Get All Plans

-Get All Plans  Get a list of all plans
+Get a list of all plans

 ### Parameters